List of Parks and Recreation characters: Ben Wyatt

 Ben Wyatt (Adam Scott) is Leslie's husband.
-He joined the show in the penultimate second-season episode "The Master Plan" as an Indiana state auditor, but eventually took a job at Pawnee working with Chris.
+He joined the show in the penultimate second-season episode "The Master Plan" as an Indiana state auditor, but eventually took a job in Pawnee working with Chris.
 When he was 18, Ben was elected mayor of his Minnesota hometown, but was impeached after two months because he had no government experience and bankrupted the town.
 He became an auditor as an attempt to redeem himself and prove he can responsibly manage city government.
 At the start of the show, Ben contrasted Chris' cheery personality by bluntly describing the need for economic cuts in Pawnee, which caused conflicts between Leslie and Ben.
 While Ben never previously established roots in a town due to the constant traveling from his job, Ben gradually came to develop a love of Pawnee, which coincided with his developing romantic interest in Leslie herself.
-The two start dating in the episode "Road Trip", despite Chris' strict policy forbidding workplace romances.
-When he learns Leslie is running for office in the episode "I'm Leslie Knope", they break up for fear of jeopardizing Leslie's chance of winning the election in the event they could get caught and create a scandal.
-However, they decide to get back together in "Smallest Park", and later get married.
+The two start dating in the episode "Road Trip," despite Chris' strict policy forbidding workplace romances.
+When he learns Leslie is running for office in the episode "I'm Leslie Knope," they break up for fear of jeopardizing Leslie's chance of winning the election in the event they could get caught and create a scandal.
+However, they decide to get back together in "Smallest Park," and later get married.